Frequently Asked Questions (FAQs)

 Remind, Remind, Remind

-Inform the participants that they will have until 14 days after the JVA was initiated (provide the exact date) to complete the assessment, and that on the 15th day you will receive the results.
+Inform the participants that they will have until 21 days after the JVA was initiated (provide the exact date) to complete the assessment, and that after the last day you will receive the results.

-Remind the those who will be taking the JVA at several points during the 14-day assessment period:
+Remind the those who will be taking the JVA at several points during the 21-day assessment period:

 - 7 days before the deadline.